 - 9.2.3.7.
-The following policies and development criteria apply to Employment/Industrial Buildings: - Employment/Industrial Buildings are buildings exclusively located within Employment Areas and are generally low-rise in form.
+The following policies and development criteria apply to Employment/Industrial Buildings: - a.
+Employment/Industrial Buildings are buildings exclusively located within Employment Areas and are generally low-rise in form. - b.

-- b.
 In order to provide convenient access for pedestrians and transit users, Employment/Industrial Buildings shall generally be oriented to front onto a public street and provide direct and safe pedestrian access, separated from parking lots, to any main building entrance. - c.
 Employment/Industrial Buildings that do not front onto a public street are only permitted on lots where the majority of any frontage facing a public street is occupied by an Employment/Industrial Building that does front onto the public street.
 Such Employment/Industrial Buildings are required to provide direct and safe pedestrian access, separated from parking lots, to any main building entrance. - d.
-Surface parking between the front or side of an Employment/Industrial Building and a public street is limited to one aisle of parking spaces and shall generally occupy no more than 50% of the building frontage.
+Surface parking between the front or side of an Employment/Industrial Building and a public street is limited to one aisle of parking spaces and shall generally occupy no more than 50% of the building frontage. - e.
+All surface parking areas must provide a high level of landscaping treatment and pedestrian pathways.
+It is encouraged that the grading and landscaping materials for surface parking lots be designed as part of the site's stormwater management system. - f.
+The rooftop of Employment/Industrial Buildings should include landscaped green space, private outdoor amenity space or environmental features such as solar panels, green and cool roofs.